 Transit projects funded in the TIP allow the Cape Cod Regional Transit Authority (CCRTA) to operate and maintain the fleet of vehicle and other infrastructure needed to meet the transportation needs of the Cape Cod region.
 The agency offers many types of services that cater to many different customer types including provides year-round and seasonal fixed-route services and a variety of demand response services.
 There is emphasis on providing transportation to the transit dependent demographics on Cape Cod, the elderly and individuals with disabilities.
+COVID-19 presented unique challenges for transit agencies.
+The CCRTA has adapted and implemented safety measures to maintain these critical services and to meet unique needs including transit to testing & vaccinations sites

 Year-round fixed route service is offered on major roads.
 Stops are positioned to provide mobility and convenience for customers.
 Passengers may also flag down the bus between scheduled stops along the route.
 The FLEX route is a hybrid, which allows passengers to request a pick-up or drop off location up to 3⁄4 of a mile from the designated route.
-Peter Pan Bus Lines and Plymouth and Brockton Bus Lines both offer an inter-city route connections to Boston, MA and Providence, RI.
 The routes with the highest ridership are the H2O and Sealine, which travel on Route 28.
-Some of the fixed routes show ridership that changes seasonally, such as the FLEX route, but others show more steady year round use, including the Sandwich Line and Barnstable Villager.
+Some of the fixed routes show ridership that changes seasonally, such as the FLEX route, but others show more steady year round use, including the Sandwich Line, Hyannis Crosstown and Barnstable Villager.
 The Sandwich Line and the Bourne Run have been meeting the fixed-route needs of previously unserved areas.
-The newest regular service is the Hyannis Crosstown, which provides improved access to employment and services in Hyannis.
-In addition, the Patriot Limited route has been added to provide additional connections to/from the Maintenance Facility in Dennis.
-Figure 3 shows the agencies year-round, fixed-route services.
+The newest service is the Buzzards Bay Connector, which is a high frequency service area within Buzzards Bay/ Sagamore that was created from an overlap of existing services (Sandwich Line and Bourne Run).
+The high frequency service area exists between the Buzzards Bay Train Station and the Bourne Market Basket via Main St. and the Scenic Highway.
+Figure 9 shows the agencies year-round, fixed-route services.